ncatlab/nlab-content/pages/1185.md

 *Standard* approaches start with a [[material set theory]], such as ZFC, whereas the approach here uses [[structural set theory]] as emphasized above.
 Since cardinality is isomorphism-invariant, it is easy to interpret the standard material structurally, although the basic definitions will be different.
 There does not seem to be a standard account of cardinality from within structural set theory.

-A critical discussion of the history of the meaning of Cantor's "Kardinalen" see
+For a critical discussion of the history of the meaning of Cantor's "Kardinalen", see

 * [[William Lawvere]], _[[Cohesive Toposes and Cantor's "lauter Einsen"]]_,